 As discussed above, the Group is affected by Government policy through control of tariffs and other factors.
 The FST have not always permitted tariff increases in line with the Group's costs and thus some tariffs are insufficient to cover all the costs of generation.
 Moreover, increases in these tariffs consider costs only on a Russian statutory basis and, accordingly, exclude additional costs recognised under an IFRS basis of accounting.
-As a result, tariffs have not consistently allowed for an adequate return on investment and did not provide sufficient funds for the full replacement of property, plant and equipment.
-However, during 2006 and to date in 2007 the growing demand for electricity and capacity together with increasing the free trading sector of the wholesale electricity market have resulted in a higher rate of revenue growth (see Sector restructuring in Note1).
+As a result, tariffs have not consistently allowed for an adequate return on investment and historically have not provided sufficient funds for the full replacement of property, plant and equipment.